Z-Gort/dbSurface/README.md

    - Read-only string: Used by our secure cloud worker to grab a snapshot of your table for projection creation

 3. **Create a projection**
-   Our cloud worker pulls the selected table using the read-only string, runs dimensionality reduction on the vector column, adds 2D coordinates, and stores the result as Apache Arrow files.
+   Our cloud worker pulls the selected table using the read-only string, runs dimensionality reduction on the vector column, adds 2D coordinates, and saves the snapshot.
+(Projecing 1 million rows only takes ~10mins!)

 4. **Explore & Query**
    Your local dashboard streams queries directly from your database in both the SQL editor and projection view.